ValdyFox/Snify/README.md

 ```
 python3 APKDeepLens.py -apk file.apk -report
 ```
-## Contributing

-We welcome contributions to the APKDeepLens project.
-If you have a feature request, bug report, or proposal, please open a new issue [here](https://github.com/d78ui98/APKDeepLens/issues).

 For those interested in contributing code, please follow the standard GitHub process.
 We'll review your contributions as quickly as possible :)